-4.5 Budget Forecast Return (Forecast to August for the Current Financial Year)
+4.5 Budget Forecast Return

-The CFOO is responsible for preparing and obtaining approval from the Trust Board for the Budget Forecast Return: Outturn.
+The CFOO is responsible for preparing and obtaining approval from the Trust Board for the Budget Forecast Return.

-The Budget Forecast Return: Outturn must be submitted to the ESFA by the 31 May.
+The Budget Forecast Return must be submitted to the ESFA by the date specified by the ESFA in July.